gromacs/gromacs/docs/user-guide/mdrun-performance.rst

-- Multiple ranks (hence multiple GPUs) computing PME have limited support: experimental PME decomposition in hybrid mode (``-pmefft cpu``) with CUDA from the 2022 release and full GPU PME decomposition since the 2023 release with CUDA or SYCL (when |Gromacs| is built with :ref:`cuFFTMp <cufftmp installation>` or :ref:`HeFFTe <heffte installation>`).
+- Multiple ranks (hence multiple GPUs) computing PME have limited support: experimental PME decomposition in hybrid mode (``-pmefft cpu``) with CUDA from the 2022 release and full GPU PME decomposition since the 2023 release with CUDA or SYCL, and since the 2026 release with HIP (when |Gromacs| is built with :ref:`cuFFTMp <cufftmp installation>` or :ref:`HeFFTe <heffte installation>`).